 These days I usually get excited by mail.
 I rarely get bills anymore: that stuff’s all paid online.
 So if there’s something in the old PO box it’s usually some skin care I ordered or a benefits update from the hubby’s job.
 Good stuff – stuff I like.

-But there’s a new type of mail I’m learning about that’s way worse than any bill I could get, and it’s called Emotional Blackmail.
+But there’s a type of mail I’ve been learning about, that I’ve been getting for years, and it’s way worse than any bill I could ever get.

-But I’m doing much better these days.
-I’m sober.
-I’m doing what I love.
-Still have some things I’m working on, but generally speaking, grateful, which is why I’m doing so well.
-And I’m obsessed with healing rather than numbing myself by getting wasted, which is how I happened upon the book I’m sharing with you today.
+But I’ve turned my life around.
+Still have some things I’m working on, but generally speaking, I’m grateful to be here, which is why I’m doing so well.
+And I’m obsessed with healing rather than numbing myself by running from how I feel, which is the basis for all addictions, which is how I happened upon the book I’m sharing with you today.

-It took me a while to start reading it because the title made it seem like such a downer.
-It sounds super depressing, right?
-And I don’t know about you but I want to focus on feeling good, not getting all bummed out thinking about terrible behavior.
+My therapist recommended it, and full disclosure, it took me a long while to crack it open.
+That title sounds super depressing, right?
+And I don’t know about you but I want to focus on feeling good, not getting all bummed out thinking about shitty behavior.

 To be clear, figuring out who’s an emotional blackmailer is not about pointing out who’s an asshole.
 We all have it in us to take the prize in that department depending on the feeling we’re trying to process.

-It’s about learning how to notice and stop contributing to the manipulative behavior.
+It’s about learning how to notice and stop contributing to manipulative behavior.